JohannesLamberts/typescript-immutable/README.md

 - handle potentially undefined elements in a `Map`
   (in immtable.js you can define a `notSetValue` parameter in `get()` and `update()` but not on instantiation)

+This package
-- This package implements Maps and Records.
+- implements Maps and Records.
 It does not yet implement immutable Arrays.
-- This package doesn't not have any dependencies.
+- doesn't not have any dependencies.

 ## Features
 - Full type-safety